Alan Agresti

 Alan Gilbert Agresti (born February 6, 1947) is an American statistician and Distinguished Professor Emeritus at the University of Florida.
 He has written several textbooks on categorical data analysis that are considered seminal in the field.

 The Agresti–Coull confidence interval for a binomial proportion is named after him and his doctoral student Brent Coull.

 Biography

 Agresti earned his bachelor's degree in mathematics from the University of Rochester in 1968.
 He earned his doctorate in statistics from the University of Wisconsin–Madison in 1972.
 His doctoral advisor was Stephen Stigler and his thesis work was on stochastic processes.

 He was a professor of statistics for many years at the University of Florida, from 1972 until his retirement in 2010 as a Distinguished Professor.
 He was also a visiting professor at the department of statistics at Harvard University for several years.
+Notable doctoral students include Ivy Liu and Brent Coull.

 He wrote the textbook Categorical Data Analysis during a sabbatical year at Imperial College.

+According to Scholar Google, his books and articles have been cited more than 85,000 times.

 He has taught short courses about categorical data analysis for 30 years at universities around the world, including at several Italian universities, and in 2017 became a dual citizen of Italy and the United States.